se2p/tool-competition-av/README.md

 [Documentation](documentation): contains the installation guide and the detailed rules of the competition

-[Sample test generators/README.md](sample_test_generators): sample test generators already integrated with the code pipeline for illustrative purposes
+[Sample test generators](sample_test_generators): sample test generators already integrated with the code pipeline for illustrative purposes

 [Requirements](requirements-36.txt): file containing the list of the required packages